 Community Care Chemist collects your personal and/or health information for the following purposes:

-- if you are a patient, to dispense prescription drugs or medicinal preparations and to provide you with health services
+- if you are a patient, to dispense prescription drugs or medicinal preparations and to provide you with health services;

-- if you are a member of the Community Care Chemist Friendly Society Ltd., and/or any of its programs, to process or send you information about our services and products (including new products and services), your payment or account information, your membership information, to conduct promotions, competitions and/or membership programs, to improve our product or service offering, to administer our databases
+- if you are a member of the Community Care Chemist Friendly Society Ltd., and/or any of its programs, to process or send you information about our services and products (including new products and services), your payment or account information, your membership information, to conduct promotions, competitions and/or membership programs, to improve our product or service offering, to administer our databases; and

-- to do any act or thing required by law
+- to do any act or thing required by law.

 Community Care Chemist may also collect your personal information for purposes related to the purposes listed above.